*

 Archerfield Factfile

-Visit Dirleton Castle and the 17th century Parish Kirk.
+Visit Dirleton Castle and 17th century Parish Kirk.

-Approximately 84 acres of trees have been cleared to open up the site.
+Approximately 84 acres of trees were originally cleared to open up the site.
 This is the only portion of the historic Archerfield Estate to retain its natural windswept sand dunes.
 The coastal stretch of the estate has been protected for centuries by a dense pine forest and the natural contours, untouched by the plough have required little earth moving.

 Archerfield was the site of a golf course in the 1890s where among others Willie Park Jnr., Ben Sayers and Harold Hilton played.